CDCgov/MIRA-NF/README.md

    --outdir <RUN_PATH> \ The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here
    --e <EXPERIMENT_TYPE> \ options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
    --p <PRIMER_SHEMA> (optional) \ options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
-   --process_q <JOB_SCHEDULER> (required for hpc profile) \ provide the name of the job scheduler that will submit to the queue
+   --process_q <JOB_SCHEDULER> (required for hpc profile) \ provide the name of the processing queue that will submit to the queue
    --email <EMAIL_ADDRESS> (optional) \ provide an email if you would like to receive an email with the irma summary upon completion

 To run locally you will need to install Nextflow and singularity-ce on your computer (see links above for details) or you can use an interactive session on an hpc.
 The command will be run as seen below: